bravhelo/bravhelo/README.md

 I've been passionate about computers ever since I can remember, and I love to learn new things — I started playing around with C, assembly, some game dev, and Linux when I was in highschool.
 Lately I've been interested in machine learning, graphical programming, and data integration.
 My professional goal is to specialize in a field I love (it's very hard to pick just one) and help to build and better tools for people to work with.

-As of now, I'm doing research on ontology based data access, using OWL and SPARQL to semantically query relational databases, and working on a related project.
+As of now, I'm doing research on ontology based data access, using Ontop and SPARQL to semantically query relational databases, and working on a related project.
 As soon as I have something to show for it, it'll be here :D

 ### Languages and Tools
 - C/C++